 Leverage your power.
 If the vendors are also experiencing a slowdown, you have time to negotiate.
 We know that there are some ridiculous software prices to be found.

 Negotiate the best terms on offer in the current economic state because once people can spend again, prices will shoot back up.
 This is your opportunity to take full advantage of the slowdown.

-Just think about it for a second.
-Your competitors might be sheltering in place because budgets have been frozen.
-Meanwhile, you have found the perfect solution to augment your business processes, with support and engagement from key stakeholders.
+Your competitors may shelter in place because budgets have been frozen.
+Meanwhile, you have found the perfect solution to automate your business processes with support and engagement from key stakeholders.
 You can establish an advantage unavailable to other industry players.

 As a software sourcing platform, Olive helps companies to manage and shorten the buying process.
-We are experiencing high volumes of demand from clients who know that now is the time to get ahead.
-While everyone else is hunkering down, our clients are primed for the next stage because people who use Olive are prepared for transformation.
 Our clients experience higher user-adoption rates, better stakeholder management, and more streamlined implementations.
 By collaborating with your organization to gather and rank requirements in Olive, you will find the solutions that are highly adopted, ultimately driving digital transformation.